 Grandfather Clock

 There is a particular kind of solace that lives in my family’s old grandfather clock.
-It hangs on my wall downstairs, keeping the rhythm of time with its steady, gentle “tick-tock.”
-On days when life feels brittle, when I am frazzled or unsettled, I listen to that sound, and it’s like a lullaby, a tender…
+It hangs on the wall downstairs, keeping time with its steady, gentle tick-tock.
+On days when life feels brittle — when I am frazzled or unsettled — I pause and listen.
+The sound wraps around me like a lullaby.
+It…

 Nineteen- Fiftysix